yellow5/foreigner-matcher/README.md

 ## Version Information

+The 0.3.x verison should accompany use of [RSpec 3.0](https://github.com/rspec/rspec).
+The same version should be safe to use with RSpec 2.14.x as well.

-Note that the matcher is exactly the same between 0.1.1 and 0.2.0; all that changes is the Foreigner dependency.
-Why, you ask?
-Foreigner >= 1.0.0 is Rails 3.x and higher only!
+Note that Foreigner >= 1.0.0 is Rails 3.x and higher only!

 **Rails 4.x + 3.x**

-Foreigner >= 1.0.0 use foreigner-matcher ~> 0.2.0
+Foreigner >= 1.0.0 use foreigner-matcher ~> 0.3.0

 Foreigner ~> 0.9 use foreigner-matcher ~> 0.1.1